Barbara Bush (born 1981): Smithsonian and activism in Africa

 She worked for the Cooper Hewitt, Smithsonian Design Museum, a subsidiary of the Smithsonian Institution.
 Previously, she had been working with AIDS patients in Africa: Tanzania, South Africa, and Botswana, among other places, through a program sponsored by the Houston-based Baylor College of Medicine's International Pediatrics AIDS Initiative.
 Her interest in the issue began when she went to Africa with her parents to launch President Bush's Emergency Plan For AIDS Relief (PEPFAR).

 Global Health Corps

 Barbara is the co-founder and president of a public health-focused nonprofit, Global Health Corps.
 Global Health Corps provides opportunities for young professionals from diverse backgrounds to work on the front lines of the fight for global health equity.
 In 2009, Global Health Corps won a Draper Richards Foundation Fellowship, and Bush was made a 2009 Echoing Green fellow for her work with Global Health Corps.
 Bush was also chosen as one of the 14 speakers selected from an applicant pool of 1,500 to speak at the TEDx Brooklyn event in December 2010, where she spoke about Global Health Corps.
+She delivered the commencement address at the University of Maryland's graduation ceremony in May 2019.